PUBLICATIONS

 Travel Memoir

-I wrote an interactive memoir about her experiences traveling across Eurasia on the world's longest train journey at the age of 11 years.
+I wrote an interactive memoir about my experiences traveling across Eurasia from Scotland to Singapore on the world's longest train journey.

 Praise for the book